usermmms/dg_minecraft/README.md

 # dg_minecraft
 This is a small personal project
 Install the game script
-Linux/macos will be supported in the near future Written in batch language on windows
+Linux/macos will be supported in the near future
+Written in batch language on windows
 Download and open source

+if you have a better suggestion
+Submit in any way